 What to Expect: Before treatment, a gel pad is applied to protect the skin.
 Then, the CoolSculpting applicator uses vacuum pressure to suck targeted fat into the device and the controlled cooling process begins.
 Some patients notice a little pressure and a stinging sensation at first, says Dr. Green, but as you get used to the cold, this feeling typically subsides as the area numbs.
 (Read more about the type of discomfort you might expect during a CoolSculpting treatment.)

 The length of a CoolSculpting session varies depending on the size of the area, but the treatment can be done in as little as 35 minutes to one hour.
 During that time, patients can answer emails, catch up on social media, or even nap from the comfort of a reclining chair.
 While multiple machines can be used to address various areas at the same time and speed up the overall process, Dr. Green prefers to focus on one spot at a time to provide patients with the “most comfortable” experience.
-After the device and gel pad are removed, a doctor or technician massages the treated area as the body reheats itself.
+After the device and gel pad are removed, a licensed provider or technician massages the treated area as the body reheats itself.

 The Post-Treatment Protocol: There is little to no downtime associated with CoolSculpting, meaning that you can return to work and your normal exercise routine immediately following treatment.
 “It is normal to feel tingling, itchiness, numbness, and/or cramping in the areas treated,” says Dr. Green.
 The experience can differ depending on the sensitivity of the patient and the spots addressed.
 While CoolSculpting does permanently eliminate treated fat cells, it is still possible to gain weight following the treatment.
 The number of fat cells in your body is set when you’re a teenager and, as you gain weight, fat cells expand, notes Dr. Green.
 In short, you don’t gain additional fat cells post-treatment.